madec-project/ezvis/doc/GettingStarted.md

 If you want to go farther, take a look at the `films.json` file, which contains all the report's configuration (which is explained later in this documentation).

+And there are more examples (often including data) in the [showcase](https://github.com/madec-project/showcase/).